tdwaf/doc.jp/docs/resources/not-using.md

 - [Kitsunekko](https://kitsunekko.net/dirlist.php?dir=subtitles%2Fjapanese%2F): Probably the biggest collection of Japanese subtitles for anime.
 An absolute lifesaver for immersion.

 - [Super Native](https://supernative.tv/): Cool site that trains you to hear, read, and speak Japanese from TV and movies.

-- [Language Reactor](https://www.languagereactor.com/): Kind of like migaku or asbplayer in a way.
-Embeds directly to youtube or netflix (there are others).
-Allows you to mine from TV and movies.

 - [Aniwatch.to](https://aniwatch.to/): Anime streaming site (mostly use for anime that isn't on any streaming platforms like Crunchyroll, Hidive, Amazon, etc.)